Hermannnnnnnn/neural-trading/README.md

 ## 5.2 Outcome
 The outcome of a NNM is supposed to be a **limited set of possibilities**!!
 We will implement this as follows:

 *A data point will be classified as either "Very good, good, neutral, bad, very bad" (values 2,1,0,-1,-2).
-We will apply this classification on the percentual increase we **will** happen over a short period of time.
+We will apply this classification on the percentual increase that **will** happen over a short period of time.

 For instance, with p as percentual change:
 - if p > 2% then result is very good.